Amtrak National Facts

 - Amtrak is a leader in the installation of Positive Train Control (PTC), a safety technology designed to match train speed to track conditions for improved safety.
-PTC provides an added layer of safety on top of the cab signal and Automatic Train Control safety systems already in place on the NEC and most other Amtrak-owned lines.
+PTC provides an added layer of safety on top of the cab signal and Automatic Train Control safety systems already in place.

-- Amtrak continues to work on installing PTC on other lines, including the 60.5-mile Springfield line (New Haven, CT - Springfield, MA); the leased, 94-mile Hudson line (Poughkeepsie, NY - Hoffmans, NY (near Schenectady)); the 135-mile segment of track owned by the state of Michigan between Dearborn and Kalamazoo; and the Chicago Union Station terminal areas.
+- Amtrak is also working on installation of PTC on other lines, including the 60.5-mile Springfield line (New Haven, CT - Springfield, MA); the leased, 94-mile Hudson line (Poughkeepsie, NY - Hoffmans, NY (near Schenectady)); the 135-mile segment of track owned by the state of Michigan between Dearborn and Kalamazoo; and the Chicago Union Station terminal areas.

 - Most of the national network that Amtrak operates over is owned by other railroads commonly referred to as "host railroads."
 Host railroads are responsible for PTC installation on their infrastructure.
 Amtrak has installed PTC on its locomotives that operate over host railroads.

-- In collaboration with passengers and cycling advocates, Amtrak has increased the number of trains that offer carry-on and trainside checked bicycle service to also include most long-distance routes.
-Get more details and the latest information about our bikes program on Amtrak.com.
+- In collaboration with passengers and cycling advocates, Amtrak has increased the number of trains that offer walk-up/walk-on bike service to also include the Capitol Limited, Carolinian, Heartland Flyer, Crescent and Silver Service trains.
+Get more details and the latest information about our Bikes-on-Trains program.

-- Amtrak also offers customers on many trains the convenience of carrying small cats or dogs onboard.
-Get more details and the latest information about our pets program on Amtrak.com.
+- Amtrak now offers passengers on Northeast Regional trains, as well as national network and select state-supported trains, the convenience of carrying small cats or dogs onboard.
+Get more details and the latest information about our Pets-on-Trains program.

 - Amtrak is also available on the web, and for more information, the public can visit us on Facebook, Twitter, Google+, Pinterest, the official Amtrak blog, and the Northeast Corridor, Amtrak History, Great American Stations sites.